 The psychology major produces graduates with a knowledge base of theory and research in the psychological sciences and the ability to apply the principles of psychology for the improvement of human, animal, and environmental welfare.
-Study applies psychological knowledge to nonscientific fields and the workplace and promotes multicultural and multinational awareness.
-It also introduces students to the basis of collaborative and professional relationships within psychology and identifies the foundations and delivery systems of the mental health profession.
+The curriculum applies psychological knowledge to nonscientific fields and the workplace and promotes multicultural and multinational awareness.
+This major also introduces students to the basis of collaborative and professional relationships within psychology and identifies the foundations and delivery systems of the mental health profession.